-The first evaluation (Intern's Self-Assessment Evaluation Form) consists of a needs assessment to evaluate student competencies in different core areas.
-This is completed during the first week of orientation and each intern will discuss it with their primary and
+- The first evaluation (Intern's Self-Assessment Evaluation Form) consists of a needs assessment to evaluate student competencies in different core areas.
+This is completed during the first week of orientation and each intern will discuss it with their primary and secondary supervisor.

-- secondary supervisor.
 The Intern's Self-Assessment Evaluation Form is available in the Interns' Competency Acquisition Forms Compendium. - Each supervisor will complete the Intern Competency Evaluation Form and discuss it with the interns they supervise.
-This takes place every three months for a total of three evaluations per year.
-Evaluations will take place during the months of November, March, and July of the internship year.
-The Intern Competency Evaluation Form is available in the Interns' Competency Acquisition Forms Compendium. - Each intern will provide an evaluation of his/her supervisors to the internship director at least twice a year, at the end of first semester and at the end of the internship. - It is the responsibility of the internship director and supervisors to identify as early as possible during the training year any intern exhibiting serious problems or deficiencies.
+This takes place during the months of November, March, and July of the internship year.
+The Intern Competency Evaluation Form is available in the Interns' Competency Acquisition Forms Compendium.

+- Each intern will provide an evaluation of his/her supervisors to the internship director at least twice a year, at the end of first semester and at the end of the internship. - It is the responsibility of the Internship Director and supervisors to identify as early as possible during the training year any intern exhibiting serious problems or deficiencies.
 Feedback should be given in a timely manner to the intern.
 If the problem is of such severity as to call into question the intern's successful completion of the program, the internship director will be informed, and a written remedial plan will be developed by supervisors in collaboration with the intern.
-The internship director will inform the intern's program director. - At the end of the training year, interns should repeat the Intern's Self-Assessment

-Evaluation Form that was completed at the beginning of the internship to determine areas of growth during the year. - Interns will participate in an exit interview with the internship director at the end of the internship year.
+The internship director will inform the intern's program director. - At the end of the training year, interns should repeat the Intern's Self-Assessment Evaluation Form that was completed at the beginning of the internship to determine areas of growth during the year. - Interns will participate in an exit interview with the internship director at the end of the internship year.